Part II

 Coherence without a planner is one signature of emergence.

-In my work with neural networks, we encounter overfitting: a model memorizes the past so precisely it can’t generalize to the future.
+In machine learning, overfitting happens when a model memorizes the past so precisely it can’t generalize to the future.

 Somatically, trauma can feel like overfitting.
 The nervous system learns the specific “noise” of a past danger so well that it starts predicting that pattern everywhere (jaw tight, breath shallow, shoulders braced), even when the present is safer than the past.

-Dynamic Emergence loosens that loop through novelty—play, breath, relationship—so the body can update to what is here now instead of only replaying what was.
+Dynamic Emergence loosens that loop through changed conditions, repeated variation, and novel input.
+The system can update to what is here now instead of only replaying what was, and a present conversation no longer has to pay for an old alarm.

 Creativity’s Threshold